Neural Network Reprogrammability: A Unified Theme on Model Reprogramming, Prompt Tuning, and Prompt Instruction: Challenges and Future Studies

 Still, neural network reprogramability introduces a new angle of ethical and security concerns, spanning from misuse to questions of accountability.
 As models become more easily redirectable, their potential for unintended or malicious applications grows.

 \begin{itemize} \item \textbf{Evasion of Safeguards (i.e., prompt injection \& jailbreaking)}: If anyone can repurpose a model via prompts, models could be coaxed into behaviors their creators did not intend~\citep{chen2025refine}.
 For example, LLMs might be reprogrammed via a cleverly crafted prompt to produce disallowed content, e.g., hate speech, even if safeguards are in place--a form of prompt injection attack~\citep{liu2024autodan, Zou2023UniversalAT}.
-Ensuring that models cannot be easily reprogrammed for harmful purposes is an unsolved challenge. \item \textbf{Accountability and Liability}: Reprogrammability blurs the lines of responsibility.
+On the other hand, the reprogrammed models do not possess built-in robustness against malicious manipulations, e.g., adversarial and backdoor attacks~\citep{chen2025refine}.
+Ensuring that models cannot be easily reprogrammed for harmful purposes via building bespoke defenders, e.g., adversarial detectors~\citep{zhang2025one} and purifiers~\citep{sun2025sample}, is an important yet unresolved challenge. \item \textbf{Accountability and Liability}: Reprogrammability blurs the lines of responsibility.
 If a foundation model developed by Company A is reprogrammed by User B using a prompt (perhaps designed or shared by Community C) to generate illegal or harmful content that affects User D, who bears the liability?
 Is it the original model developer, the prompt designer, or the entity that deployed the reprogrammed system?
 There is an urgent need for clear legal and ethical frameworks for auditing reprogrammed AI systems, attributing actions, and assigning responsibility. \item \textbf{Fairness and Bias Propagation}: Pre-trained models inevitably inherit biases from their vast training datasets.
 RCA can inadvertently amplify these biases or introduce new ones when the model is applied to a novel task or data distribution~\citep{Itzhak2024instruct}.
 For example, a model exhibiting certain gender biases in its original text generation task might manifest these, or even new and unexpected biases, when reprogrammed for a resume screening task in a different demographic context.
 Research is needed into fairness-aware reprogramming techniques, methods to audit reprogrammed models for bias, and understanding how biases transform across tasks and reprogramming methods. \item \textbf{Alignment Challenges}: As the reprogrammability increases, developing robust alignment and monitoring techniques becomes essential.
 There is however a fundamental tension accordingly: excessively rigid constraints or safeguards may stifle legitimate, beneficial adaptability and innovation.
 Conversely, insufficient guardrails can enable widespread misuse or unintended harmful consequences.
 The core challenge is achieving alignment not just for the base model, but for the reprogrammed system--ensuring it adheres to the intended goals of the new task while respecting broader safety and ethical principles. \end{itemize}

 Finding the optimal balance between safety and utility represents a central challenge in the responsible deployment of reprogrammable neural networks.